What to Wear for Your Maternity Session: Timeless & Trendy Outfits for 2025

 Tip: Opt for thicker fabrics with structure or flow, or choose maternity-specific gowns that are designed to flatter your bump while providing coverage where it matters most.

-Ready to Plan and book Your Maternity Session?
+Ready to Plan and book Your Maternity Session Or your Pregnancy announcement?

 I would LOVE to work with you!
 If you’re expecting and dreaming of beautiful, timeless maternity photos in the Salem or Portland, Oregon area, I’d love to help!